bean-mhm/flim/README.md

       children:
         - !<ColorSpaceTransform> {src: Linear CIE-XYZ I-E, dst: Linear BT.709 I-D65}
         - !<RangeTransform> {min_in_value: 0., min_out_value: 0.}
-        - !<AllocationTransform> {allocation: lg2, vars: [-11, 11, 0.00048828125]}
+        - !<AllocationTransform> {allocation: lg2, vars: [-11, 12, 0.00048828125]}
         - !<FileTransform> {src: flim.spi3d, interpolation: linear}
 ```

-1. Paying attention to the transforms, you will notice a `ColorSpaceTransform` from CIE-XYZ I-E to Linear BT.709 I-D65.
-This is because the example OCIO config has its reference color space (the `reference` role) set to CIE-XYZ I-E. If your config already uses Linear BT.709 I-D65 as its reference this is not needed.
-If your config uses another color space as its reference, you should manually do a conversion to Linear BT.709 I-D65.
+1. Paying attention to the transforms, you will notice a `ColorSpaceTransform` from `Linear CIE-XYZ I-E` to `Linear BT.709 I-D65`.
+This is because the example OCIO config has its reference color space (the `reference` role) set to `Linear CIE-XYZ I-E`.
+If your config already uses `Linear BT.709 I-D65` (Linear Rec.709) as its reference this is not needed.
+If your config uses another color space as its reference, you should manually do a conversion to `Linear BT.709 I-D65`.
 You can get the conversion matrices using the [Colour](https://www.colour-science.org/) library.

 2. Then, we have a `RangeTransform` which is there to eliminate negative values (out-of-gamut).
+This is not the best approach as it will cause weird transitions in images that have a lot of negative values, but it is what flim uses for now.

 3. Next, we have an `AllocationTransform` which can be directly copied from the LUT comments.
 The `AllocationTransform` here takes the log2 of the tristimulus (RGB) values and maps them from a specified range (the first two values after `vars`) to the [0, 1] range.
 The third value in `vars` is the offset applied to the values before mapping.
 This is done to keep the blacks.